raphamorim/ranza/readme.md

 #### Install

-Search and install all dependencies requires in all files without save:
+Installs all dependencies required throughout the project, but do not save them in `package.json`:

 ```sh
 $ ranza install
 ```

-Search and install all dependencies requires in all files and save as `dependencies` in `package.json`:
+Installs all dependencies required throughout the project and add them to `package.json` as `dependencies`:

 ```sh
 $ ranza install --save
 ```

-Search and install all dependencies requires in all files and save as `devDependencies` in `package.json`:
+Installs all dependencies required throughout the project and save them in `package.json` as `devDependencies`:

 ```sh
 $ ranza install --save-dev